| | |

 This post may contain affiliate links.
 Please read our disclosure policy.

-This is classic recipe for State Fair Elephant Ears yields, sweet, crispy pieces of pastry coated in a delicious cinnamon sugar for a sweet treat everyone will love.
-Elephant Ears are actually pretty easy to make at home with just 4 simple ingredients!
+This recipe for Elephant Ears yields sweet, crispy pieces of pastry coated in delicious cinnamon sugar for a sweet treat everyone will love.
+Elephant Ears or Palmiers are easy to make at home with just 4 simple ingredients!

 Side view of Elephant Ears on a round wood board